Sunny Bak: 1980s

-In the 1980s Sunny Bak developed a style using Polapan film photographing New York City’s downtown diva scene, including Michael Musto, Nile Rodgers, Dominique and Madonna, which got her noticed by Annie Flanders, editor in chief and founder of Details magazine.
+In the 1980s Sunny Bak developed a style using Polapan film photographing New York City's downtown diva scene, including Michael Musto, Nile Rodgers, Dominique and Madonna, which got her noticed by Annie Flanders, editor in chief and founder of Details magazine.
 Sunny Bak worked extensively throughout the mid eighties for Details as an advertising and fashion photographer.
 Her music clients included the Village People, Jellybean Benitez, and Fiona.

-In 1984, Bak's intern from City As School, David Skilken introduced her to his former band mates from the punk rock band, The Young and the Useless who had since changed their style and their name to the Beastie Boys.
+In 1984, Bak's intern from City As School, David Scilken introduced her to his former bandmates from the punk rock band, The Young and the Useless who had since changed their style and their name to the Beastie Boys.
 The Beastie Boys became a semi permanent fixture at her studio where Bak often photographed their candid moments.
-Her studio became the location for their infamous “Fight For Your Right To Party” video and she shot them numerous times on the Licensed to Ill Tour.
+Her studio became the location for their infamous "Fight For Your Right To Party" video and she shot them numerous times on the Licensed to Ill Tour.
 Her images of the Beastie Boys can be seen on the albums Licensed to Ill, Solid Gold Hits, Def Jam 25, and "Def Jam Recordings: the First 25 Years of the Last Great Record Label" (Rizzoli 2011).

 1990s

 She lived in London in 1991 and worked as a fashion and music photographer.
 During this time she shot 10,000 Maniacs, Def American, Danzig, Slayer, Philippe Saisse and Engelbert Humperdinck.

-In 1992, Sunny Bak moved to Los Angeles.
+In 1992, Sunny Bak moved to Venice in Los Angeles.
 Currently she shoots celebrity portraiture and produces film and television.